 The aviation sector is developing the world’s first global market mechanism – in the form of a scheme which will offset the growth in international aviation CO2 after 2020.

-The International Civil Aviation Organization, bringing together governments, industry and environmental groups, has been working for the past three years to design the system, expected to be agreed at the 2016 ICAO Assembly.
+The International Civil Aviation Organization, bringing together governments, industry and environmental groups, has been working for the past four years to design the system, which was agreed at the 2016 ICAO Assembly.
 The Carbon Offsetting and Reduction Scheme for International Aviation, more commonly known as CORSIA, was result of this work

 The aviation industry has been pushing for governments to agree on this global scheme for the last six years.
 It is a key part of our climate action, which also includes new technology (and sustainable alternative fuels), better operations and improved infrastructure.

 You can read an open letter aviation industry leaders sent to government negotiators, urging them to develop the scheme.
 Our Position Paper for ICAO Assembly 39 which was released before the Assembly, is also available.

 As part of the negotiations, governments have decided to make the first part of the scheme voluntary for States.
 You can read how industry views the CORSIA here.
 We are now encouraging all countries to volunteer to be part of the scheme, from as early as possible.
 A number already have, which is great to see: we will be keeping note of them here.